 While Bethel Christian Academy is a ministry of Bethel Christian Church, an Assemblies of God church, it does not turn away students because of their religious background.
 The school currently has students from several Protestant denominations as well Catholic and those who do not attend church.
 BCA strives to show the love of Christ to everyone without exception.

-Bethel Christian Academy is state chartered and a member of ACSI (Association of Christian
+Bethel Christian Academy is state chartered, non-public school and a member of ACSI (Association of Christian

 Schools International.)
 BCA strives to meet and exceed state standards in every subject while integrating Biblical teaching into daily instruction.

 It is our desire that our students will get a great education, but also develop an "undivided heart" toward the things of God!
 Our school verse is:

 Teach me your way, Lord, that I may rely on your faithfulness; give me an undivided heart, that I may fear your name.
 I will praise you, Lord my God, with all my heart; I will glorify your name forever. - Psalm 86:11-12

 What is our Vision?